 When a vacuum is pulled, there is two ways to measure it with either a manifold gauge and micron gauge.

-Manifold gauges are the original equipment used to measure air pressure and see how much of a vacuum was in a system.
+Analog manifold gauges are the original equipment used to measure air pressure and are still widely used.

-Micron gauges are a modern digital way to measure air pressure and much more precise.
+Micron gauges are a modern digital way to measure air pressure and are much more precise.

 As always be sure to read the reviews on Amazon or elsewhere to be sure a unit is a good fit for you.

 *This site contains affiliate paid links for which a commission earned.

 Our Picks for the Best Micron Gauge for HVAC

 Bluetooth is built-in and works with an app that can be installed on a smartphone with many added options such as record.

 The Bluetooth range is roughly 20-30 feet but can go farther at times.